robalb/ebpf-web-fingerprint/README.md

 A simple webserver that echoes back detailed information about a visitor's TCP and TLS handshakes.
-It can be used to experiment with fingerprintig detection and evasion techniques, or as a reference implementation of the fingerprint library.
+It can be used to experiment with fingerprintig detection and evasion techniques, or as a reference for how to use the fingerprint library.

 2. ### Golang fingerprint library
 A reusable library that can be embedded into existing Golang webservers or